Ed Sheeran and Justin Bieber, 2019

 - Listening Listen to the song while watching the official lyric video.

-- Post-Listening Notice the many verbs in the simple form in the song.
+- Grammar Notice the many verbs in the simple form in the song.
 The worksheet below is a gap-fill exercise that targets these verbs followed by an interactive activity in which students use the verbs.
+Permission granted to duplicate for classroom use.

-- Post-Listening Watch a video (made by two teachers from Canada) about topics that are appropriate and inappropriate for small talk in many English-speaking cultures.
+- Pre-Discussion Watch a video (made by two teachers from Canada) about topics that are appropriate and inappropriate for small talk in many English-speaking cultures.

-- Post-Listening Talk with a partner or in a small group about this topic: Describe the best party you have ever been to.
+- Discussion Talk with a partner or in a small group about this topic: Describe the best party you have ever been to.
 Why was it the best?